Jack-S-RIT/Chess/README.md

 # Chess
-A chess project I made locally
+A chess project I made locally and now uploading to git hub